ArtemSavossin/SnakeJS/README.md

 # SnakeJS
-simple snake game with JavaScript
+Simple snake game made with JavaScript to have some fun coding experience
+\n Wierd styling, but that\`s what i wanted\n
+Check it out here: https://c8y68.csb.app/